 Paragraph 53

 All workers may experience the need to retrain, develop new skills, or change their occupations.
-Job retention and return-to-work programmes for persons with disabilities are part of wider efforts to ensure continual workforce development.
+Job retention and return-to-work programmes for persons with disabilities are part of wider efforts, including Disability Management programmes, to ensure continual workforce development.
 States parties need to ensure that persons with disabilities are supported to stay in work or transition to new roles after the acquiring a new impairment or exacerbation of an existing impairment.

 The Disability Management approach has proven to be very effective in supporting return to work and job retention.